-My main books tell the story of a magic baby penguin named Fluffy - there are currently three in the series and each carries a message for the reader.
+My main books tell the story of a magic baby penguin named Fluffy - there are currently four in the series and each carries a message for the reader.

 My books are aimed at primary school children and I have unique workshops aimed at each Key stage.
 At this time, these workshops are centred around the book I am working on - which is about a ten year-old girl who develops superpowers.
 But, can also include my other books - covering a range of topics such as; friendship, bravery, kindness and humility.

 Workshops can be about a variety of different things.
 The last ones I held aimed at encouraging children to consider what makes a superhero and also what makes a villain.
 We then created a character as a class, or in groups and the children discussed what would make a good story around this character.
 With Years 5 and 6, I also talked about the writing process, why English is so important and how to get published.

 I also hosted a competition when visiting a school, for example, the most recent winner created the villain for my new book and will receive a signed, special edition copy of the new book with their name in the 'Acknowledgements' section.
 Two runners-up each received a gift voucher for Waterstone's.
 This is something I would like to replicate.

 I am based in Kent - but willing to travel all over the U.K.